A GPS tracker is one of the most useful devices currently on the market for pets.

 These are the top five dog GPS trackers currently on the market.
 These are all really great devices, and they have all of the features that you need to make sure that you know where your dog is at all times and that you are alerted when they wander from the area where they are supposed to stay.
 Let’s take a look at each of them one by one because they all have a little bit different design and their own advantages.

-This Whistle 3 GPS is one of the best Christmas presents for dogs that you can get.
+This Whistle Go Explore is the best dog activity monitor you can get.
 If you do not keep your dog in an outdoor dog kennel, and they have a tendency to get out of your yard with their dog collar or dog harness intact, then a GPS pet tracker might be the perfect solution for you.
 This is suitable for many different breeds including Yorkshire Terriers, Boxers, Huskies, Great Danes, Poodles and Beagles.
 This GPS dog tracker attaches to your pet’s collar or harness, and allows you to see exactly where they are and be alerted when they leave a pre-designated safe zone that you set up.

 However, this is not just a GPS locator.
 Like many of the best GPS locator units on the market, this is also an activity monitor.
 That means that it measures your dog’s activities and keeps track of vital statistics that you need to be aware of about your dog.
 You can interact with it using the app that can be downloaded for iOS or android devices.
 You do need to keep in mind that this works on the cellular network, as well as with other locating technologies, and it is a few dollars a month to maintain your dog cellular plan so that you can track them anywhere in the country.
 Plans starts at $6.95 a month and they are set up when you activate the Whistle app.